 0

-Bombay Brasserie, renowned for its original, diverse Bombay and Indian cuisine, has opened its newest branch in Singapore.
+Bombay Brasserie, renowned for its authentic, diverse Bombay and Indian cuisine, has opened its newest branch in Singapore.
 Established in 1982 in London, it was the first Indian restaurant to serve unique Indian cuisine.
 Located in the heart of Singapore's South Beach Avenue, it is the second Asian outpost to open after Dubai.

 From its inception, Bombay Brasserie has hosted its guests with the same passion and care.
 The aura and service create an ambience of warmth and friendliness, making it ideal for an informal lunch, a romantic dinner or a celebratory feast with friends.